A lot or a little?

 What parents need to know

-Parents need to know this pop artist's album is about lost love, longing, and having your heart broken, but every song is fine for tween ears.
+Parents need to know that this pop artist's album is about lost love, longing, and having your heart broken, but every song is fine for tween ears.

 What's the story?